AnnaGubareva/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/manipulate-report-elements/validate-the-report-layout.md

 * **Avoid intersecting controls**

-	The Report Designer highlights intersecting report controls to warn you that the report layout can be corrupted when it is exported.
+	The Report Designer highlights intersecting report controls to warn you that the report layout can be exported incorrectly to HTML, RTF, DOCX, XLS, XLSX, CSV and TXT formats.

 	![](../../../../../images/eurd-win-report-controls-export-warning.png)